peterjuff/liri-node-app/README.md

-# liri-node-app
+# Liri-Node-App

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and gives you back data.
 LIRI will respond to the following commands:

 * `my-tweets`

 * `spotify-this-song`